 GOBY uses soft premium bristles with polished ends to ensure a gentle but thorough clean that’s safe for your smile.
 If you have sensitive teeth, there are sensitive and standard brush modes available, plus the button lights up when it’s your signal to change the brush head.
 Battery life of 14 days, that's only two monthly charges, and the slim design is great for all hand sizes.
 There aren’t too many downsides, unless you consider you can’t buy brush heads at the grocery store.
 Goby doesn't offer smart toothbrush features like pressure sensors for if you if you aplily too much pressure.

-BRÜUSH comes in five different colors and delivers 42,000 sonic strokes a minute.
-It boasts six brushing modes, including daily, white, gentle, gum, max, and tongue.
-Each one works differently, so you have more options regarding sensitive areas or certain parts of your mouth, giving you more control over the brushing process.
-Plus, it can hold a charge for 4 weeks, making it perfect for people who love to travel, and it has a built-in two-minute timer to ensure you’re brushing every quadrant of your mouth for 30 seconds.
+CariPro comes in five different colors and delivers 40,000 sonic strokes a minute.
+It boasts five brushing modes, including clean, white, massage, gum care, and sensitive.
+Each one works differently, providing more options for sensitive areas or specific parts of your mouth, giving you better control over the brushing process.
+Plus, the cariPRO™ Electric Toothbrush can hold a charge for 30 days, making it perfect for people who love to travel, and it has a built-in two-minute timer to ensure you’re brushing every quadrant of your mouth for 30 seconds.

-The 6 separate brush modes are great for someone who wants more flexibility when it comes to their brushing options, but it can be a turn-off for someone who just wants to brush and be done.
-The subscription service sends you replacement brush heads whenever it’s time to change them out, which is good and bad since it saves you a ton of time, but you also can’t buy them at the store.
+The five separate brush modes are great for someone who wants more flexibility when it comes to their brushing options, but it can be a turn-off for someone who just wants to brush and be done.
+You can choose from three different packages, and replacement brush heads.

 You can effectively clean your teeth with a manual toothbrush, as long as you’re brushing properly with the correct technique and for a long enough amount of time.
 But most people—unfortunately—just don’t do that.
 Using an electric toothbrush is typically more effective at removing plaque and reversing gingivitis because of the extra brush strokes that you’re getting.
 All you have to do is position the toothbrush and allow it to do the work for you.